Land reclamation in Lower Manhattan: The Battery

+In the early 1600s, this area is recognized and colonized by the Dutch.
+The Dutch built forts including Fort Amsterdam in 1626.
+In 1664, the British took over New Amsterdam and renamed it New York.
 In 1683, the British built platforms of dirt off the island's southern tip for military defense, and again in 1735 as the Copsey Battery.
-The remains of Fort George/Amsterdam was used for expansion of the Battery in 1788.
+Fort George/Amsterdam was fully razed in 1788 and the remains of it was used for expansion of the Battery.